Ryan-Tru/Ryan-Tru/README.md

 - 👋 Hi, I’m @Ryan-Tru
 - 👀 I’m interested in ...
-General Computer Science
+Optimising stuff!!!
 - 🌱 I’m currently learning ...
-C++
+C++, VHDL

 <!---
 Ryan-Tru/Ryan-Tru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.